 Extreme inequality is no accident

 Tackle inequality.
-Let’s make tax fair
+Together, let’s make tax fair

 We all want to live in a society where everyone is able to keep a roof over their head, food on the table and to live with choice, dignity and equal opportunity.
-At Oxfam, we are striving for a fair and equal future without the inequalities that keep people in poverty.
+At Oxfam, we strive for a fair and equal future without the inequalities that keep people in poverty.

 All lives are equal.
 Let’s fight for a society without the inequalities that keep people in poverty.